igorganich/halmos-helpers-examples/examples/realworld/size-solidity-cantina-audit-reproduce/README.md

 This example is based on [this](https://github.com/SizeCredit/size-solidity/blob/main/audits/2025-06-14-Cantina.pdf) audit report of [size solidity](https://github.com/SizeCredit/size-solidity/) protocol.
 I suggest you familiarize yourself with the code of this protocol and this audit report, but in this **README** I will still give a superficial description of the vulnerabilities.
 And then I will tell you how such vulnerabilities can be conveniently caught using halmos-helpers-lib.

 ## Vulnerabilities overview
-We are interested in 3 vulnerabilities found, which are based on the assumption that some external contract may have a malicious implementation compromised, which will cause the entire protocol to break.
+We are interested in 3 vulnerabilities found, which are based on the assumption that some external contract may have a malicious implementation, which will cause the entire protocol to break.

 To put it very simply: the part of functionality of this protocol allows **users** to work with multiple whitelisted **ERC4626** **vaults** in a unified way, making deposits, withdrawing funds, moving assets from one **vault** to another, etc. For each **user**, one specific **vault** is registered with which he works (`vaultOf[user]`).
 The protocol itself also stores the number of assets belonging to a particular **user** (`sharesOf[user]`).